liddiard/personal-website-gatsby/src/pages/project/smarthome.md

 type: software
 ---

-I’ve created a local server setup that enables me to save money (in several ways), block ads and trackers, and even stay cool in summer.
+I’ve created a home server setup that enables me to save money in several ways, block ads and trackers, and even stay cool in summer.
 Let me explain.

-My home setup has two primary servers that host an array of containerized services:
+My local setup has two primary servers that host an array of containerized services:

 - **pihole**: Raspberry Pi 3B running core networking:
 	- **[Pi-hole](https://pi-hole.net/)**: popular ad blocker and DNS resolver.
 It essentially provides adblock for every device on the network – no browser extensions required